Nick Bockwinkel: Final reign as World Heavyweight Champion (1986–1987)

 In April 1986, Bockwinkel began challenging AWA World Heavyweight Champion Stan Hansen.
 At that month's WrestleRock 86 supercard event in the Hubert H. Humphrey Metrodome in Minneapolis, Minnesota, Bockwinkel defeated Hansen by disqualification (meaning the title did not change hands).
 After Hansen no-showed a scheduled title defence against Bockwinkel due to a prior touring commitment with All Japan Pro Wrestling, Verne Gagne stripped him of the title and Bockwinkel was named the new champion (by forfeiture) for a fourth and final time on June 28, 1986, at the age of 52.
 A disgruntled Hansen defended the title belt in Japan, then upon his return to the United States ran it over with his car and mailed the fragments to Gagne.

 Throughout the remainder of 1986, Bockwinkel defended the title against Larry Zbyszko and other challengers such as Boris Zhukov, Nord the Barbarian, and Scott Hall, as well as wrestling Curt Henning to a time limit draw in an hour-long bout.
 In 1987, he faced challengers such as Leon White, The Super Ninja, Austin Idol, and Colonel DeBeers.
 His fourth and final reign as AWA World Heavyweight Champion ended on May 2, 1987, when he lost to Curt Hennig at SuperClash II in the Cow Palace in San Francisco, California.
 The match ended in controversial fashion due to interference by Larry Zbyszko, who handed a roll of coins to Hennig to use on Bockwinkel.
-Verne Gagne had reportedly originally intended to reverse the decision and return the title to Bockwinkel, but decided to keep the title on Hennig due to the strong reception to him during the match and a desire to prevent Hennig from leaving the AWA for the World Wrestling Federation.
+Verne Gagne had reportedly originally intended to reverse the decision and return the title to Bockwinkel, but decided to keep the title on Hennig due to the strong reception to him during the match and a desire to dissuade Hennig from leaving the AWA for the World Wrestling Federation.

 Bockwinkel wrestled his final match for the AWA on August 2, 1987, unsuccessfully challenging Curt Hennig.
 In August and September 1987 he made his final appearances with All Japan Pro Wrestling as part of its "Summer Action Series II" tour.
 On November 16, he participated in a World Wrestling Federation battle royal at the Brendan Byrne Arena in East Rutherford, New Jersey, alongside multiple other veteran wrestlers, with former NWA World Heavyweight Champion Lou Thesz prevailing.
 Bockwinkel subsequently retired from professional wrestling, marking the end of a career that spanned four decades.

+Later career (1990–1993)

+Bockwinkel made a return to the ring for one night in December 1990, facing Masa Saito in a bout for New Japan Pro-Wrestling held in the Hamamatsu Arena in Hamamatsu, Japan.
+He made a second return in May 1992, wrestling Billy Robinson to a time limit draw in an exhibition match for UWF International held in the Yokohama Arena in Yokohama, Japan.

+Bockwinkel wrestled his last ever match on May 23, 1993, for World Championship Wrestling at the pay-per-view Slamboree '93: A Legends' Reunion (which featured multiple veteran wrestlers), going to a time limit draw with former NWA World Heavyweight Champion Dory Funk Jr. in a special NWA vs. AWA match.